Murray Matravers on Easy Life's rise: "If you're enjoying it and you're healthy in your mind, that for me is success"

 Easy Life‘s Murray Matravers has reflected on the band’s rapid rise so far and their definitions of success.
+Watch our full video interview above.

 Speaking to NME at Reading Festival 2023 this weekend, the frontman looked back on what the band have achieved in recent years – including performances on much bigger stages and a rapidly growing fan base – and said they’ve been asking themselves what success looks like.